uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/career-changers/leaping-to-head-of-department.md

             <div>
                 <div class="quote-block">
                     <span class="icon-quote"></span>
-                    <h1>I was working away a lot and spending less and less time with my family.
-This was another reason I decided to investigate a career in teaching.<span class="icon-quote quote-close"></span></h1>
+                    <strong class="quote-block__content">I was working away a lot and spending less and less time with my family.
+This was another reason I decided to investigate a career in teaching.<span class="icon-quote quote-close"></span></strong>
                 </div>
                 <p>
                     I have two degrees - a Masters in management and a degree in geography, so I was thinking of teaching either business or geography.
 However, after some hard thinking, I knew my real passion lay in teaching geography.
 In addition, it was clear to me that geography is becoming a subject that will rise in importance and be in far more demand over the next decade.